Nothing Like A Mystery To Calm My Nerves

 “I will take you up on that bet, and I can’t wait to have lunch at my favorite restaurant tomorrow.”

 Walking back into the kitchen, I could hear her chuckling.
 I had never known her to be wrong like this, and I was preparing myself for a grand celebration at my favorite restaurant tomorrow for lunch.
-This would be the first time I have ever won a bet against her.
-I must jot this down for the record because it might never happen again.
+This will be the first time I have ever won a bet against her.
+I must jot this down and record it because it may never happen again.

-Returning to the mystery movie, suddenly everything began to change.
-The man they thought committed the crime had an airtight alibi, then the unthinkable happened.
+Returning to the mystery movie, suddenly, everything began to change.
+The man they thought did the crime had an airtight alibi, then the unthinkable happened.

 The wife’s alibi began to break down as the detectives re-examined the evidence; they saw it differently to their surprise.